2023 Most Popular Plant Sciences Bachelor's Degree Schools in the Southeast Region

 After completing their Bachelor's Degree, plant sciences graduates from A-State carry an average student debt load of $19,584.

-West Virginia University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree plant sciences programs.
-Located in the city of Morgantown, WVU is a public school with a fairly large student population.
+West Virginia University ranked #8 on this year’s Most Popular Plant Sciences Bachelor’s Degree Schools in the Southeast Region list.
+Located in the small city of Morgantown, WVU is a public school with a fairly large student population.

 Of the 19 students majoring in plant sciences at WVU, 53% are male and 47% are female.

 Louisiana State University and Agricultural & Mechanical College came in at #9 in this year’s edition of the Most Popular Plant Sciences Bachelor’s Degree Schools in the Southeast Region ranking.
-Louisiana State University is a fairly large public school located in the midsize city of Baton Rouge.
+Louisiana State University is a very large public school located in the city of Baton Rouge.

 Women make up 39% of the plant sciences majors at the school.